Sanjibchatterjee/sanmodal/README.md

 ## How to use?
 * Link the CSS file sanmodal.css with the html
-* Link the Javascript file sanmodal.js in the html after the related html code, ie at bottom part inside the body.
 * Add the following html-
 ```
 <div id="sanmodal" class="sanmodal">